ibm-cloud-architecture/refarch-integration/docs/icp/README.md

 ![Brown on ICP](./bc-icp-cfg3.png)

 To support this configuration on top of config 2, the  *Inventory Data Access Layer* app running on Liberty is packaged as docker container and deployed using helm chart deployment configuration.
-Please read [this article](https://github.com/ibm-cloud-architecture/refarch-integration-inventory-dal/blob/master/docs/icp-deploy.md) to assess how it is done.
+Please read [this article](https://github.com/ibm-cloud-architecture/refarch-integration-inventory-dal/blob/master/docs/icp/README.md) to assess how it is done.

 The LDAP, DB2 server servers are still running on Traditional IT servers.

 ## Cfg 4: Integration outside of ICP
-This configuration is using integration components on premise and the other more lightweight components on ICP:
+This configuration is using integration components on premise and the other more lightweight components on ICP, but also use integration flow as micro-service for integration as introduced in [this article](https://developer.ibm.com/integration/blog/2017/04/16/12-factor-integration/)
-* Any Web applications
-* Data access Layer
-* Database

 ![](./bc-icp-cfg4.png)

-We document [here]() how to deploy DB2 on ICP.
+We have added also ODM deployed in container.

 This approach leverages existing investment and IIB concept of operation, and IBM Datapower for security and API gateway.

-## Cfg 5: IIB to ICP
-This configuration add IIB deployed on ICP to the previous configuration.

-![](./bc-icp-cfg5.png)

 This approach has an impact on the way to manage application inside IIB.
 Instead of deploying multiple applications inside one instance of IIB, we are packaging the app and IIB runtime into a unique container to deploy in pods and facilitate horizontal scaling.
 The vertical scaling delivered out of the box in IIB is not leveraged.

-The how to do this kind of deployment is described [here](https://github.com/ibm-cloud-architecture/refarch-integration-esb/blob/master/IBMCloudprivate/README.md)

-The last configuration will be to run all the components on ICP, and we already documented how each component deploy.
+* Deploy webapp to ICP [follows this tutorial](https://github.com/ibm-cloud-architecture/refarch-caseinc-app/blob/master/docs/run-icp.md)
+* Deploy Java application running on Liberty [read this tutorial](https://github.com/ibm-cloud-architecture/refarch-integration-dal/blob/master/icp/README.md))
+* Deploy IBM Integration Bus [read this tutorial](https://github.com/ibm-cloud-architecture/refarch-integration-esb/blob/master/IBMCloudprivate/README.md))

+## Cfg 5: IIB to ICP
+This configuration runs every component on ICP, leverage public cloud service, and on-premise directory services.

+![](./bc-icp-cfg5.png)

 ## Use ICP Catalog
 A packaged application can be used as template for creating application.
 Using the ICP admin console you can get the list of repositories using the ** Admin > Repositories ** :